shaboon/break-my-knees/regex-tutorial.md

 ### Anchors

-The characters "^" and "$" are anchors.\
+The characters `^` and `$` are anchors.\

-The "^" means the start of the string and will apply all given criteria after it.\
+The `^` means the start of the string and will apply all given criteria after it.\
 Ex. /^[search text]

-Whereas, the "$" symbolizes the end of the string and applies the characters/criteria that come before it.
+Whereas, the `$` symbolizes the end of the string and applies the characters/criteria that come before it.
 Ex. [search text$/]

+### Character Classes

+Characters in a regex search can be designated and limited via what is assigned.
+In this section we will cover how you can choose the given characters inside a regex.\

+The most general class that can be used to find matching cases is the `.`\
+This class will find and match with all characters, taht being alphanumeric to even whitespace characters\
+Such as: A-Z, a-z, 0-9, spaces, tabs and other special characters\

+The next class is `\w`:\
+This class will return all matching cases that are alphabetical values.
+That being A-Z, or a-z.\
+However, it is important to note that this class does also include the "\_" as well.

+A class to find numerical values is `\d`:\
+This class will allow for the regex to search for a string that uses all arabic numbers from 0-9\

+The last class that will be covered in this section is the `\s` class\
+This class returns all whitespace characters to the user.
+As such you will recieve back any spaces (or tabs) and/or\
+line-breaks within the space used.\

+### Bracket Expressions

+The "[]" specify the space by which criteria can be applied.
+While not a limit character wise, it does allow for more accurate end points without hardcoding character limits.\

 ### Quantifiers

 Quantifiers are used to set limits on matching behaviour.
 While the previous section covered behaviour on where it searched for

 ### Grouping Constructs

-### Bracket Expressions

-The "[]" specify the space by which criteria can be applied.
-While not a limit character wise, it does allow for more accurate end points without hardcoding character limits.\

-### Character Classes

-Characters in a regex search can be designated and limited via what is assigned.
-In this section we will cover how you can choose the given characters inside a regex.\

 ### The OR Operator